-The USGS historically has been active in Europe including the Arctic in all aspect of USGS natural resources science.
+The USGS historically has been active in Europe in all aspects of USGS science.

-USGS scientists have collaborated with most if not all of the Countries located in Europe on a bilateral or multi-lateral basis as well as international associations located in Europe such as the EuroGeoSurveys, European Commission, Joint Research Center. and European Space Agency to improve our knowledge of the natural resources and natural hazards and enhance cooperation through science diplomacy.
+USGS scientists have collaborated with most if not all of the countries located in Europe on a bilateral or multi-lateral basis as well as international associations located in Europe such as EuroGeoSurveys, European Commission, Joint Research Center, and European Space Agency, to improve our knowledge of the natural resources and natural hazards and enhance cooperation through science diplomacy.

-Much of this work is done in close collaboration with other Federal agencies such as the National Oceanic and Atmospheric Administration (NOAA), NASA, FEMA, NSF, CDC, and the Department of Defense.
+Much of this work is done in close collaboration with other Federal agencies such as the National Oceanic and Atmospheric Administration (NOAA), the National Aeronautics and Space Administration (NASA), the Federal Emergency Management Agency (FEMA), the National Science Foundation (NSF,) the Centers for Disease Control and Prevention (CDC), and the Department of Defense.

 Selected Recent Projects: